 Head to our chilli & sweet pepper hub page to find growing guides and recipes for your chosen chilli varieties.

 Brothers William and Harrison Scowsill discovered a passion for gardening after injuries and illness put paid to the rugby they played in their spare time.
-Starting with unusual varieties of chillies following a trip to South America, the brothers now grow a wide array of vegetables, as well as fruit and flower bulbs in their garden on the outskirts of London.
+Starting with unusual varieties of chillies following a trip to South America, the brothers are now rare plants, fungi, attracting wildlife, and growing a bit of fruit and veg from gardens in New Zealand and the UK.
 The brothers profess to enjoy growing ‘anything weird and wonderful’ – especially rare chillies and potato varieties – and it appears that their social media following enjoys seeing the results of their endeavours!